How and When to Introduce a Baby Pacifier So They Can Self-Soothe

-Baby pacifiers and newborn pacifiers are tools that provide great comfort between feedings for both babies and parents.
-These suckable security blankets not only help with sleep and fussiness but they can also help in preventing Sudden Infant Death Syndrome.
+Baby pacifiers and newborn pacifiers provide babies comfort between feedings.
+These suckable security blankets not only help with sleep and fussiness but newborn pacifiers can also help in preventing Sudden Infant Death Syndrome.
 The baby uses a pacifier to self-soothe and parents get to relax with a self-soothed baby.
-It’s simple and it works.
-But when do you introduce a baby pacifier?
-And how?
+It’s simple to understand how and when to introduce a baby pacifier.